 - Recycled and renewable raw materials are gaining in importance

 - Numerous projects to improve supply chain sustainability

 BASF’s Verbund concept is key to making the use of raw materials in our own processes as efficient as possible: Intelligently linking and steering our plants and processes creates efficient value chains.
 By-products from one facility are used as feedstocks elsewhere.
 This saves raw materials and energy.
 At the same time, the Verbund offers many opportunities to use renewable and recycled raw materials.
-We want to better leverage this potential going forward.
-For example, we are driving forward chemical recycling of mixed plastic waste and used tires in our ChemCycling™ project.
+We want to better leverage this potential going forward and gradually replace fossil resources with renewable energies and alternative feedstocks, both in our energy supply and in our production.

 Fossil and petrochemical resources